eternalai-org/lobster/README.md

 - **Connectivity:** Wi-Fi 5, Bluetooth 5.0
 - **Power:** 5V/5A DC power via USB-C

-If advanced user, we recommend to set up a dedicated Nvidia box that can run local AI inferences.
+If advanced users, we recommend to build a dedicated Nvidia box that can run local AI inferences for total privacy.

 - **GPU:** 2-4 x 5090
 - **RAM:** 256-512 GB